drakkan/sftpgo/docs/eventmanager.md

 - `IP Blocked`, this event can be generated if you enable the [defender](./defender.md).
 - `Certificate`, this event is generated when a certificate is renewed using the built-in ACME protocol.
 Both successful and failed renewals are notified.
 - `On demand`, this trigger is generated manually using the WebAdmin or the REST API.
+- `Identity Provider login`, this trigger is generated when a user/admin logs in using an external Identity Provider.

 You can further restrict a rule by specifying additional conditions that must be met before the rule’s actions are taken.
 For example you can react to uploads only if they are performed by a particular user or using a specified protocol.